vuejs/v2.vuejs.org/src/v2/guide/accessibility.md

 In addition to helping users with disabilities, making a website accessible will help the rest of your users, too.
 Adding subtitles to a video will help both your deaf and hard-of-hearing users and your users who are in a loud environment and can't hear their phone.
 Similarly, making sure your text isn't too low contrast will help both your low-vision users and your users who are trying to use their phone in bright sunlight.

-The W3C have published a list of guidelines for making websites accessible, called the [Web Content Accessibility Guidelines (WCAG)][wcag 2.0].
+The W3C have published a list of guidelines for making websites accessible, called the [Web Content Accessibility Guidelines (WCAG)][WCAG 2.0].
 It's worth a read, but you might find it a bit dry, and it's out of date - it was written before Single Page Applications and libraries like Vue existed so there are no specific guidelines for that.

 There are a huge range of disabilities, which can be divided roughly into four categories:

 - *Visual impairments*, such as being blind, having low vision, or colourblindness.
 These people may make text bigger, increase the contrast of their screen, or use a screen reader or braille display.
-- *Motor impairments*—a huge category of impairments—can include people who browse using only the keyboard, use voice recognition software, or use [switch technology].
+- *Motor impairments*—a huge category of impairments—can include people who browse using only the keyboard, use voice recognition software, or use [Switch technology].
 - *Hearing impairments*, from being partially deaf to profoundly deaf.
 - *Cognitive impairments*, such as dyslexia, epilepsy, intellectual disabilities, and ADHD (very much not a complete list).